-The Mono County Local Hazard Mitigation Plan indicates that major routes (State and County), immediate access routes to community areas, and internal community street systems could be subject to closure by avalanches, landslides, snow and fog whiteouts, and flooding.
+The Mono County Multi-Jurisdictional Hazard Mitigation Plan indicates that major routes (State and County), immediate access routes to community areas, and internal community street systems could be subject to closure by avalanches, landslides, snow and fog whiteouts, and flooding.
 In addition, imminent hazards such as high avalanche hazard conditions could prohibit travel even along open access routes.
 Several community areas have only a single access route, including potions of June Lake, McGee Creek, Crowley Lake, and Chalfant, and the entire community of Swall Meadows.
-Area Plan policies The developed areas of Wheeler Crest, Lundy Lake, Virginia Lakes, and Twin Lakes all have only one access.
-Several community area plans-call for development of additional emergency access routes into these community areas.
+Area Plan policies call for development of additional emergency access routes into these community areas.

-The Mono County Multi-Jurisdicitonal-Local Hazard Mitigation Plan, sets general evacuation procedures and available routes during all seasons for various emergency situations.
+The Mono County Multi-Jurisdictional Hazard Mitigation Plan, sets general evacuation procedures and available routes during all seasons for various emergency situations.